chrisjalinsky/vagrant-ansible-hadoop-kafka-druid/README.md

 tail -n 1000 -f /var/log/upstart/druid-middlemanager.log
 ```
 ###Tranquility Server
-The tranquility role installs a server to communicate with druid in realtime
+The tranquility role installs a server to communicate with druid in realtime.

+TODO: create multiple upstart scripts...1 server for http and 1 for kafka.
+It's currently set for kafka, so the immediately following generation doesn't work.
 ```
 start tranquility
 ```